-When I was growing up my dad worked as an electrician during the day, at night he attended law school, and on the weekends he worked construction.
+When I was growing up, he worked as an electrician during the day, and at night he attended law school, and on the weekends he worked construction.

+He was a powerful force of energy.
 If he wanted something, he set his sights on it and did not stop until his goals were realized.

 Actually, it wasn’t one stroke that put him out of work.
 It was a series of strokes, about eight or nine, in a row, that finally stopped him.

 Sophocles said, “Without labor, nothing prospers.”

 My father grew up during the great depression.
 He told me that his family was poor.
 So poor, in fact, that at one point his parents didn’t have enough money to feed the family and pay the rent.
-When the landlord came knocking, they just packed up and moved to a new apartment.
+So, when the landlord came knocking, they just packed up and moved to a new apartment.
 He said they moved about twenty times in a three-year period.

 The only time we moved when I was growing up, was when my dad moved us into a larger home than the one we were living in.
-After that, he gave us a second home in East Marion, Long Island – a summer house.
+After that, he gave us a second home in East Marion, Long Island – a fun summer house.

-We had three refrigerators!
-One “regular” refrigerator containing everyday food, one deep freezer where we kept frozen foods and meats, and a third refrigerator filled with cases of tiramisu, chocolate layer cake, cheesecake, and of course, Grolsch, Becks and Sam Adams.
+We had three refrigerators: one “regular” refrigerator containing everyday food; one deep freezer where we kept frozen foods and meats; and a third refrigerator filled with cases of tiramisu, chocolate layer cake, cheesecake, and of course, his favorite beers, Grolsch, Becks, and Sam Adams.

-After the superbowl party, my father would get angry if guests didn’t stuff their pockets with sandwiches or take a plate of something, or even an entire cheesecake.
+After the Superbowl party, my father would get angry if guests didn’t stuff their pockets with sandwiches or take a plate of something, or even an entire cheesecake.

 My father taught me great lessons about generosity.

-Every year, around the holidays, I watched him mix egg yolks, heavy cream, and chocolate syrup, with bottles of scotch and whiskey.
+Every year, around the holidays, I watched him mix raw egg yolks, heavy cream, and chocolate syrup, with bottles of scotch and whiskey.
 His homemade Bailey’s Irish Cream was strong as heck!
 Just like him.

-As President of the he-man-woman-haters club, his annual superbowl party came with a list of rules.
-One was that women (or wenches, as he affectionately called them) were not allowed to speak during the football game unless they were asking the men if they needed another beer.
+As President of the he-man-woman-haters club, his annual Superbowl party came with a list of rules.
+One was that women (or wenches, as he affectionately referred to them) were not allowed to speak during the football game unless they were asking the men if they needed another beer.

 My father told me that on the wedding day he phoned my grandparents and said, “Listen… I love your daughter and she loves me.
-I’m going to marry her and take care of her.
-I know you don’t like my German heritage or my religion, so you don’t have to show up for me, but I need you to show up for her, and support her on her day.”
+I’m going to marry her and take care of her for the rest of her life.
+I know you don’t like my German heritage or my religion, so you don’t have to show up for me, but I need you to show up for your daughter, and support her on her day.”

 She said, “I didn’t approve of your father when Mona brought him home.
 I didn’t think he was the right choice for her.
 But, your mother knew better.
 Your father was the best choice she could have ever made.
 He is a good man.”

-I think one of the greatest gifts I’ve ever given my father was on his 80th birthday.
+One of the greatest gifts I’ve ever given my father was on his 80th birthday.
 I told him what my grandmother said about him when she was on her deathbed.
-His eyes glossed over, his lips tightened, and he formed a downward smile, to hold in his emotions.
-He said, “I never knew she felt that way about me.”
+His eyes glossed over, his lips tightened, and he formed a downward smile (to hold in his emotions, of course).

 Every year he took us camping to Fire Island or upstate New York in the Adirondack Mountains.
-While other kids were enjoying Disney world, riding the Magic Mountain rollercoaster and eating cotton candy, we were hiking up mountains in search of hidden ponds, crossing small streams, and getting attacked by leeches and mosquitoes.
+While other kids were enjoying Disney world, riding the Magic Mountain rollercoaster, and eating cotton candy, we were hiking up mountains in search of hidden ponds, crossing small streams, and getting attacked by leeches and mosquitoes.

 Then he held my hand and said, “We’re going to jump in on three.
 One…two… three!”

 Growing up in Queens, New York, my oldest brother was frequently in trouble.
 One night when I was twelve years old, I heard a ruckus on the front lawn.
-I opened the door and saw twenty or thirty guys standing with baseball bats, thick link chains and crowbars.
+I opened the door and saw twenty or thirty guys standing with baseball bats, thick link chains, and crowbars.

 “Dad, I think some guys are looking for Ricky.
 They’ve got bats and stuff, and there’s a lot of them.”